Why Prompts Are Not Authorization

 The Spectrum of Agent Control

-1. System prompts — Natural language instructions.
+- System prompts: Natural language instructions.
 Probabilistic.
-Bypassable by the model itself, by adversarial inputs, or by context window pressure.
-Zero enforcement guarantee.
+Not an enforcement boundary, by adversarial inputs, or by context window pressure.
+No deterministic enforcement.

-2. Output filtering — Regex or classifier on the model's text output.
-Catches some dangerous tool calls but is brittle: the model can rephrase, use aliases, or chain benign-looking calls that compose into a dangerous operation.
+- Output filtering: Regex or classifier on the model's text output.
+Catches some high-impact tool calls but is brittle: the model can rephrase, use aliases, or chain benign-looking calls that compose into a high-impact operation.

-4. Runtime policy enforcement — Every tool call is intercepted and evaluated against a structured policy before execution.
+issue_refundor deny it entirely.
+You cannot say "allow refunds under $200, require approval for $200-$2000, deny above $2000." - Runtime policy enforcement: Every tool call is intercepted and evaluated against a structured policy before execution.
 Argument-level constraints.
 Conditional logic based on context.
 Human approval gates.
 Rate limiting.
-Full audit trail.
+Decision record.
 This is where Veto operates.

 Implementation: Prompt + Policy Together

 Prompts and policies are not mutually exclusive.
-Prompts guide the model toward good behavior.
-Policies prevent bad behavior.
-The prompt reduces the frequency of blocked calls (better user experience).
-The policy guarantees that blocked calls never execute (actual security).
+Prompts guide the model toward intended behavior.
+Policies block unauthorized behavior.
+The prompt reduces the frequency of blocked calls (fewer blocked user paths).
+The policy keeps blocked calls from reaching the governed tool (actual security).

 import Anthropic from "@anthropic-ai/sdk";